 CUT-OFFS FOR ABN UNITS

-11 Cut-offs for ABN units were originally established for the 2001-02 collection year, which was the first to incorporate BIT data from the ATO.
+Cut-offs for ABN units were originally established for the 2001-02 collection year, which was the first to incorporate BIT data from the ATO.
 More information about how the initial cut-offs were set is shown in Appendix 1: Survey Changes in the 2001-02 and 2002-03 issue of this publication.
-These cut-offs have not changed from the initial year.

-13 Therefore, the 2003-04 manufacturing industry estimates have been derived as follows:
+12 Therefore, the 2005-06 mining industry estimates have been derived as follows:

 - all businesses in the ABS maintained population

 - those businesses at or above the cut-offs in the ATO maintained population

 - 'tax exempt' businesses, that are not required to complete business income tax returns (and so would otherwise not contribute to the statistics)

 - For the balance of businesses (i.e. in the ATO maintained population below the cut-offs for their ANZSIC category), their contribution was sourced from BIT data, with some more detailed breakdowns produced using proportional relationships derived from the sample survey.
 The derivation of employment estimates is discussed below.

 An indication of the importance of these populations to the data can be gained from their contribution to the national estimate of sales and service income for total Mining

 .
 The following table shows their proportional contributions to sales and service income.